alemar11/ios-watchos-tvos-macos-resources/README.md

 * [SMSwipeableTabView](https://github.com/smahajan28/SMSwipeableTabView) - Swipeable Views with Tabs (Like Android SwipeView With Tabs Layout).
 * [SOTabBar](https://github.com/Ahmadalsofi/SOTabBar) - Light way to add Fancy bottom bar.
 * [SRTabBarController](https://github.com/steve228uk/SRTabBarController) - A UITabBarController clone for OS X. `macOS`
+* [STTabbar](https://github.com/11Shraddha/STTabbar) - A subclass on UITabbar that provides allows you to customize a shape of UITabbar with raised center button.
+You can change appearance of tabbar according to your needs.
 * [SwiftPages](https://github.com/GabrielAlva/SwiftPages)
 * [SwiftPrefs](https://github.com/emiscience/SwiftPrefs) - A Yosemite-only demo app showing a preferences window using Swift, storyboards and NSTabViewController. `macOS`
 * [SwipeableTabBarController](https://github.com/marcosgriselli/SwipeableTabBarController) - UITabBarController with swipe interaction between its tabs.